What is installation time like for both methods?

-Tape-in extensions still give a full look.
-However, if you are looking for more than 120 grams of hair (two packages of tapes is 120 grams of hair), you may want to consider hand tied wefts as a more comfortable option for this amount of hair.
+Tape-in extensions still give a full look, However, if you are looking for more fullness than you may want to consider hand tied wefts as a more comfortable option for this amount of hair.

 How long can I expect them to last?

 Like all extensions, it comes down to how well you take care of your hair, but they can last anywhere from eight months to one year or longer depending on care.
 To extend the life of your extensions, frequent trimming and deep conditioning (from mid shaft to ends) is recommended for both tape-in and hand-tied hair extensions.

 Hand-tied extensions do have the ability to last longer than tape in hair extensions as hand-tied wefts do not have a bond that can break down over time like tape-in extensions do.
 Typically around the 8-12 month mark, the tape bond will break down even if the hair is still in good condition.
 A weft will typically last for the same duration as the hair itself.